peteroupc/encoding/docs/PeterO.Text.Encodings.md

         PeterO.Text.ICharacterEncoding enc,
         bool htmlFallback);

-Reads Unicode characters from a text string and writes them to a byte array encoded in a given character encoding and using the given encoder fallback strategy.
+Reads Unicode characters from a text string and writes them to a byte array encoded in a given character encoding and using the specified encoder fallback strategy.
 When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD).
 In the.NET implementation, this method is implemented as an extension method to any object implementing string and can be called as follows:  `str.EncodeToBytes(enc, htmlFallback)` .
 If the object's class already has a  `EncodeToBytes`  method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>